Quin Houff: ARCA Racing Series

 Houff teamed up with Mason Mitchell and his team to run the opening race of the 2017 ARCA Racing Series after a test at Daytona International Speedway.
 After leading laps and earning an award for leading at halfway, he was caught up in a wreck.

 On January 8, 2018, Houff and Mason Mitchell Motorsports announced that they would run at least four races together in 2018, at Daytona, Pocono Raceway, Michigan International Speedway and Charlotte Motor Speedway.
-He will work together with Mark Setzer, his crew chief from his Xfinity Series races.
+He would work together with Mark Setzer, his crew chief from his Xfinity Series races.

 Xfinity Series

 On March 21, 2017, it was announced that Houff would drive two NASCAR Xfinity Series races for Precision Performance Motorsports, at Bristol Motor Speedway and Richmond International Raceway.
 He tested for the races at Motor Mile Speedway.
 At Bristol, Houff hovered around the top ten most of the day after a strong qualifying run but damage due to an incident with Ross Chastain dropped him to fifteenth.
 After the race at Richmond, Houff signed on for two more races with the team, at Iowa Speedway and Kentucky Speedway.
 He took advantage of good pit strategy at Iowa to score a career-best twelfth but spun during his qualifying lap at Kentucky and failed to qualify.
-He made starts at Kentucky and Kansas, finishing in the mid-20s.
+He made starts at Kentucky and Kansas, finishing in the mid-twenties.
 He failed to qualify for his final scheduled start of the year, at Homestead.

 Houff was left without a ride as PPM shuttered its team at the end of the 2017 season.

 On September 7, 2018, it was announced that Houff would make his 2018 Xfinity debut with JD Motorsports' No. 4 entry at Richmond.
 After finishing 31st in a one-off for the team, a deal came together on October 18, 2018 for Houff to run the final four races of the Xfinity Series season in the organization's No. 15 entry.
 The deal was made quickly, with Houff finalizing the deal and traveling to Kansas Speedway for the first race of the agreement on the same day.